 Rustic home decor can have a place in any space.
 Whether your style is country chic and rustic is a major theme, or if you’re just incorporating a key item or two to soften a modern space, the right rustic decor piece can fit in your design scheme.
-Here are 20 different types of pieces the you can incorporate in your home.

 Natural elements are important and a great way to include them is by using pieces of rustic decor like these bark plant pots.
 Whether you choose to use them with real plants or artificial greenery, natural pots like these are versatile pieces.

 Whitewashed wood is a common element in rustic home decor.
 You don’t need to go for a full wood wall, or even a large piece of furniture.
 Small accessories like planters, pedestals and frames can add a touch of rustic whitewash finish to your room.

 Rope accessories are very popular right now and they can lend just the right rustic element to your decor.
 Rope frames, rope covered hurricanes and wrapped containers like vases are an easy way to add this trend to your home.

 Rustic pots are also common accent pieces.
 Plant lovers will like this style of display, where you can add an entire herb garden to your space without taking up much room.
 Of course, you don’t need to put plants in each pot.
 It’s a great piece for exercising your creativity with natural materials or other items you want to store or display.